tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-model.rst

 I did not find info on how to extend the COST231 to open area (for suburban it seems that we can just impose C = 0).

-While for 2600 MHz we have COST231 model can be used since we assume that the loss due to the higher frequency is compensated by the increase in the antenna gain, or there is the formula (from empirical studies):
+While for 2600 MHz in literature we found that the COST231 model can be used with the assumption that the loss due to the higher frequency is compensated by the increase in the antenna gain.
+However, there is a formula coming from an empirical evaluation for urban area [pl26ghz]_:

 .. math::